Henrik1986/home-assistant-huawei-energy-managment/README.md

 💥 BONUS!
 - Battery discharge can be limited to only cover the home’s demand, which is useful when charging an EV (battery_luna_2000_S1_ev_protection.yaml in dictionary automations)
-- Automation that limits solar power export when the electricity price is zero or lower (battery_luna_2000_S1_solar_export.yaml in dictionary automations)

 <img width="1850" height="783" alt="Skärmbild 2025-10-04 154057" src="https://github.com/user-attachments/assets/c10d29ba-81ae-4afb-9aa9-de6e968bd0a6" />